rjmccluskey/next-14-preload-bug/README.md

 respond with 404s.

 After much experimentation, I discovered that having middleware defined (no matter how it's used) is the culprit.
 Even if I configure the middleware to exclude _next routes, we still get these errors.
+We do not get the same errors when running the dev server, only in production.

 ## TLDR

-If you have middleware (middleware.ts file), the Link component will attempt to preload invalid routes resulting in lots of 404s.
+If you have middleware (middleware.ts file), the Link component will attempt to preload routes that are not defined in the Next.js app, resulting in lots of 404s.
 This only happens in production builds and does not go away even if you configure the middleware to ignore _next routes.

 ## Reproduction Steps